cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 - Checkbox 3 - Image Montage

 ### Page 3: Powdery mildew Detector
-- Business requirement 2 information - "The client is interested in telling whether a given leaf contains a powdery mildew parasite or not."
+- Business requirement #2 and #3 information - "The client is interested in telling whether a given leaf is infected with powdery mildew or not and obtaining a donwnloadable report of the examined leaves."
 - Link to download a set of parasite-contained and uninfected leaf images for live prediction on [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)
 - User Interface with a file uploader widget.
 The user should upload multiple powdery mildew leaf images.
 It will display the image and a prediction statement, indicating if the leaf is infected or not with powdery mildew and the probability associated with this statement.
 - Table with the image name and prediction results.
-- Download button to download table.
+- Download button to download the report.

 ### Page 4: Project Hypothesis and Validation
 - Block for each project hypothesis, describe the conclusion and how you validated it.